Trusted and Experienced Workers’ Compensation Lawyer in Trenton, NJ

 For example, if a worker is exposed to harmful chemicals that later result in cancer or other illness, this would be covered.
 Worker’s compensation also covers injuries resulting from prolonged, repetitive stress caused by typing, standing, sitting, or heavy labor.
 Bask issues or CTS that develop over time are covered under worker’s comp.

-Do you want to know if workers’ compensation covers your accident?
-Call NJ workers’ compensation lawyer Stan Gregory at 609-281-5100.
+Do you want to know if workers’ compensation covers your workplace accident?
+Call our experienced team of workers’ comp lawyers in Trenton today.

 Does Workers’ Comp Have a Limit?